 Figure 5: Columns dialog box

-Within this dialog box you can enter a Number to specify the number of columns, and set an amount of Spacing in inches.
-We chose 2 columns, and a spacing of 0.5 inches.
+- Within this dialog box you can enter a Number to specify the number of columns, and set an amount of Spacing in inches.
+We choose 2 columns, and a spacing of 0.5 inches.

 - In the example on the left in Figure 6, you can see a text box with simple paragraphed text, and towards the right, you can see the same text box with text laid out in two columns.